 1. In the event of a Change in Control Termination, the prohibitions on Optionee set forth in Section II(A) shall remain in full force and effect only if the acquirer or successor to the Company following the Change in Control shall, solely at its option, pay, within thirty (30) days following the Last Day (with the Company or its successor), to Optionee the Non-Compete Payment.
 Notwithstanding any previous agreement between Optionee and the Company relating to the prohibitions on Optionee set forth in Section II(A), the "Non-Compete Payment" shall be an amount at least equal to Optionee's then current annual base salary.
 Such amount shall be in addition to any other amounts paid or payable to Optionee with respect to other severance plans or policies maintained by the Company.
-For the avoidance of doubt, the provisions of this Section II(D) shall supersede any agreement between Optionee and the Company relating to the employment agreement between Optionee and the Company, (ii) any agreement between Optionee and the Company not related to the employment of Optionee by the Company, (iii) any severance plan or policy of the Company and (iv) any change in control severance plan or policy of the Company.
+For the avoidance of doubt, the provisions of this Section II(A), with the exception of any similar agreement contained in (i) any employment agreement between Optionee and the Company not related to the employment of Optionee by the Company, (ii) any severance plan or policy of the Company and (iv) any change in control severance plan or policy of the Company.